-The SPIN Showcase is an opportunity for the spinterns to demonstrate the work that they have carried out during their placement.
+The SPIN Showcase is an opportunity for the Spinterns to demonstrate the work that they have carried out during their placement.
 They will present a short ‘soap box’ presentation which will be followed by a poster exhibition.
-The event will be on 6th September, 2017 during the Remote Sensing and Photogrammetry Society Conference at Imperial College London,.
-All spinterns, with the support and agreement of their supervisors, are asked to produce a poster describing their work during their placement.
+The event will be held on a Wednesday during the Autumn term, most likely in London.
+All Spinterns, with the support and agreement of their supervisors, are asked to produce a poster describing their work during their placement.
 If the work they are carrying out is sensitive, please contact Kathie Bowden so that a contingency plan can be put in place, although they would still be expected to describe the work in broad terms.
 This poster should be completed and produced during the placement, and where necessary, financially supported by the host, either in the form of providing materials, printing or related costs.
 The Showcase will be followed by a careers event.

 All host employers are asked to provide the student with an informal review at the end of their placement, with advice on how they could improve their CV, and a reference for their CV if requested.